 U.S. cuts oil import from Azerbaijan

-In January-April, the U.S. imported 5.05 million barrels of oil from Azerbaijan compared to about 5.62 million barrels in January-April of 2010, the report of the U.S. Energy Information Administration (EIA) said.
+In January-October 2009, the United States imported about 20.75 million barrels of oil from Azerbaijan compared to roughly 22.3 million barrels in the same period of 2008, the U.S. State Energy Information Agency (EIA) reported.

-Oil is also exported from the Georgian Black Sea port of Batumi, where it is transported by railway from Baku, and from the port of Novorossiysk, delivered via Baku-Novorossiysk pipeline.
+Oil is exported from the Georgian Black Sea Batumi port to where it is delivered from Baku via railway, from Novorossiysk port via Baku-Novorossiysk pipeline.

 Do you have any feedback?
 Contact our journalist at: [email protected]